workdd/workdd/README.md

  👋&nbsp; Hi there!
 I'm Jaeghang Choi.
 I'm enrolled in the <b/>Master of Computer Science</b> in Kookmin University.
 </p>
 🤔
-I was impressed with the painting of the Last Supper and I named <b/>manchann</b>(korean pronunciation of supper) of my nickname.
+I was impressed with the painting of the Last Supper and I named my nickname <b/>manchann</b>(korean pronunciation of supper).

 ### My Research History